What is the cost of living in Luxembourg? (Updated for 2019)

-Known as the Green Heart of Europe, Luxembourg is a small country of many treasures.
-Despite the challenge of being a small independent state, confined between somewhat intimidating European powers, the country has proven itself as an economic and political giant in its own right.
-The world’s remaining grand duchy, Luxembourg is an unmistakable hodgepodge of culture, art and history – a mixture of Romanic and Germanic Europe with a fairy-tale-like sensation.
+Known as the Green Heart of Europe, Luxembourg is an unmistakable hodgepodge of culture, art and history – a mixture of Romanic and Germanic Europe with a fairy-tale-like sensation.

 Rental contracts in Luxembourg are usually for one year, but others offer two-three year contracts.
 Landlords will also require a deposit of one to three months’ worth of rent.

 Buying a property is a good option for expats considering living in Luxembourg for a long time.

 Around 75% of the population own their own homes.

 In the expensive districts, expats should expect to spend as much as EUR 500,000 and EUR 1 million for 1-bedroom and 3-bedroom apartments, respectively.

 On the other hand, the same property can be bought for EUR 350,000 and EUR 800,000 in more modest areas.